 1980 - Introduction of Mutual Funds

 1992 - Introduction of Exchange Traded Funds

-2017 - Introduction of Dynamic Investment Theory (Hevner)
+2017 - Introduction of Dynamic Investment Theory and Dynamic Investments (Hevner)

 Opportunities and Action Items

 Unprecedented opportunities abound in the extremely rare instance where the field of investing makes an evolutionary leap forward.
-To take full advantage of these opportunities, the NAOI suggests that financial organizations take the following steps:
+To take full advantage of these opportunities, the NAOI offers to financial organizations the following action items:

 - Purchase The Amazing Future of Investing book described just above.
 You can do so in the NAOI Store.
 Quantity discounts are available for qualifying organizations.

-- Consider having the NAOI hold a DIT introductory Education Seminar at your facilities
+- Consider having the NAOI conduct a DIT introductory Education Seminar at your facilities

 - Consider an NAOI Research Partnership that enables you to work with the NAOI to continue the development of DIT